skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The iron door opens, and Enoch and Skeeve enter the darkness.
 They seek the red light, just as their companions did.
-At last they find themselves before the throne of Queen Allidia.
+At last they find themselves before the throne of Queen Alidia.

 She greets them, "Welcome Skeeve, keeper of the orb.
 And Enoch: My castle is ever dark and I hate the light.
 It is a strange day indeed